The SMF Works Project — Where AI Meets Humanity

 Written by Michael

-Principal AI Solutions Engineer with 30+ years enterprise tech experience and founder of SMF Works.
+Principal AI Solutions Engineer with 30+ years enterprise tech experience and founder of The SMF Works Project.
 When not building AI solutions, he's at the forge crafting metal by hand.
 Read the full story →

 Ready to put AI to work for your business?